 This fabric softener is free of dyes, preservatives, formaldehyde, and optical brighteners.
 It's formulated for cold water, high efficiency, and standard washers.

-Best Sheets: Bounce Fabric Softener Sheets
+Best Sheets: Bounce Fabric Softener and Dryer Sheets

 Bounce Fabric Softener Sheets give clothes and linens a softer feel while repelling lint, hair, and other debris.
 They also control static cling, reduce wrinkles, and leave your load with a super-fresh, energizing scent.